 Are you getting my drift?
 What do the two above mss. have in common?
 What’s that?
-Did you say “lot’s o’ blabbing”?
+Did you say “lot’s o’ blabbing while writing a scene”?
 Ding, ding, ding!
 We have a winner!

 I’ve never met a publishing professional who wouldn’t also want to know: “What happens next?”